U.S. holiday sales to slow as inflation tests consumer resilience -report | Headlines

 U.S. holiday sales are expected to rise at a slower pace this year, a trade group said on Thursday, at a time when decades-high inflation has left Americans struggling to pay bills, draining some of the Christmas cheer from households.

-The National Retail Federation (NRF) forecast holiday sales, including e-commerce and non-store sales, to rise between 6% and 8% to between $942.6 billion and $960.4 billion during November and December.
-That compares to a 13.5% jump reported last year, and a 9.3% rise seen in 2020.
+The National Retail Federation (NRF) forecast holiday sales, including e-commerce, to rise between 6% and 8% to between $942.6 billion and $960.4 billion during November and December.
+That compares to a 13.5% jump reported last year, and a 9.3% rise seen in 2020 - a period when supply chain snags, production issues and pandemic-related uncertainties weighed on the festive season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)